pachyderm/pachyderm/doc/docs/master/reference/scaling_changes.md

 ## What happens when you exceed those limits?

-As a general rule, each `pachctl` command requiring an enterprise key check (For example: `pachctl auth,` `pachctl deploy ide`...) will generate an alert message in your STDERR with a link to the Enterprise landing page.
+As a general rule, each `pachctl` command invoking an enterprise feature (For example: `pachctl auth,` `pachctl deploy ide`...) will generate an alert message in your STDERR with a link to the Enterprise page for more information.

 Similarly, all of the `pachctl deploy` commands will generate an alert message in your STDERR and provide a link to request a 14 day trial Enterprise key.

 ### Pipelines limit

+When exceeding the number of pipelines:

 - `pachctl create pipeline` will succeed if creating without upsert, fail when trying to upsert.